-Thanks to the steadily increasing population along with its attendant sedentary lifestyle, it is only a matter of time before more and more doctors end up becoming almost chronically over worked.
+Thanks to the steadily increasing population along with its attendant sedentary lifestyle, it is only a matter of time before more and more doctors end up experiencing burnout.
 Thanks in part, not just to the ever-increasing burden of the various patients that they have to see every day, but also the amount of red tape’ in the forms of reports that they have to file on a regular basis.

 This is partly due to the increasing need for transparency as well as the more stringent regulatory mechanisms in place today.
 In fact, it is not all that unusual for a doctor to see up to forty or even fifty patents in a single day.
 Add to that the fact that he is responsible for the reports and charts of every single patient.
 Taken together these two requirements make for an extremely exhausting workday indeed.

-In fact, this is precisely why a large number of professional healthcare service providers (including doctors, nurses, patient attendants etc.) have now commenced enthusiastically shifting to SRT or Speech Recognition Technology so as to alleviate their workload to a great extent.
+In fact, this is precisely why a large number of healthcare professionals have now commenced enthusiastically shifting to speech recognition technology so as to alleviate their workload to a great extent.

 However, the more the healthcare sector embraces this technology, the more there are chances of its misuse that can eventually lead to various issues and problem.
 Let us look at a few of them:

 Speech Recognition Delays

 Many doctors as well las their staff members often have to face longish delays as the software takes its own sweet time in recognizing them and their individual voices.
 This is partly due to the inherent limitations of the software being used since it is not always easy for the machine to be able to understand and react to different sound bites, accents, and non-native language speakers, thereby leading to inadvertent errors in transcription.